catawba-data-mining/CIS-3902-Data-Mining/README.md

 <a name="chap1"></a>
 ## Chapter 1: Data Science including Python and Jupyter Notebook review
-Click on <a href="https://github.com/profunccdata/Data-Mining/blob/main/lec01.ipynb">Chapter 1 Program</a> to open the code associated with Data 8 Chapter 1.
+Click on <a href="https://github.com/profunccdata/Data-Mining/blob/main/chapter1_homework1_lab.ipynb">Chapter 1 Lab and HW</a> to open the code associated with Data 8 Chapter 1.
 Select the link for "Google Colab" at the top of the code and follow instructions once Google Colab opens.
 Technical problems?
 Please email lbpowell@catawba.edu and pthompso@catawba.edu or text 980-234-0042 (include your name and Data Mining).